 -

 Distributing a simulation across 4 machines with 8 cores each (4 * 8 = 32 cores).
-This will require:
+This requires:

 1 FDTD/varFDTD solve license